 On the right side of the screen, you’ll see a “Mode” menu, where you can do things like edit the shading and color of an image.
 This is also where you’ll find a list of the layers you have for your image, which can be hidden or edited independently of one another.

 GIMP on Mac is a powerful tool, but it’s a bit clumsy.
 Some may find its interface too difficult to master.
 One major feature of any photo editor is filters, and GIMP has them – but they’re buried int he menu up top.
 While “Filters” having a spot on the menu bar is great, it’s far different from other apps, and the granular options for altering those filters is not straightforward.
 You simply have to tinker with the filters a bit to find the effect you’re looking for.

 If the GIMP app doesn’t sound like your cop of tea, there’s nothing to worry about.
 Though powerful, the app leaves many people looking for something more suitable to their needs.

 This is when you should really consider what your needs are.
 It’s also where you should consider that you may not know what you even want!
 It’s okay – we’ve got you covered.

-Photolemur for automatic AI enhancements
+Luminar for AI enhancements